PyTis/PyTis/README.md

 though they may have worked fine in the past, will not run until I bring them up-to-date with the new version of the central library.

+Again, some of these programs work now, perfectly, and are up-to-date with the current pytis/pytis3 modules, however a few need brought up to date with changes made in that module.
+In the next week or two, I hope to begin listing which are which, and over the next few months bring all of them up-to-date, or remove incomplete, dead programs.

+LICENSE:

+This library of tools is released under a license similar to the GPL or MPL, it has been slightly modified.
+In summary, you must give the original author credit, and leave a copy of the logo in the directory.
+To view the license in its entirety, go here: http://pytis.com/License/

+* Feel free to download and share this library of tools,
+* Feel free to make fixes or even add-ons;
+  however I retain the right to control what gets added in, or not.